MathewUlanowski/Technovations_employment_Test/readme.md

 # Technovations Employment Project
 ## Requirements:
 * .NET core 3.1.400 - this probably isnt the only version this works on but its whats installed in my computer at the moment so thats what it got written in
-* .NET entitiy
+* .NET entitiy framework
 ```bash
 dotnet tool install --global dotnet-ef
 ```

-* Node.js - the react side of the client runs on node this will need to be installed and packages will automatically install when dotnet run is executed because i used the default .NET React template to start
+* Node.js - the react side of the client runs on node this will need to be installed and packages will automatically install when dotnet run is executed because i used the default .NET React template to start node.js can be aquired [here](https://nodejs.org/en/) most likely the LTS version available will do again you can run ```npm i``` if you want but the the later dotnet run command will do this automatically.

 ## instructions
 ### startup